jvfon/Blog/articles/tech/webdev-demystified/1/simple-layout.md

 ```css
     font-size: 1.125rem;
 ```
 The units used to calculate the size of the font take into account the default font size set by the browser which is 16px.
 To calculate the font size multiply 16 * 1.125 = 18.

+The em unit looks at the parent to calculate the font size. so 2em = 2 * parent font height.

+The rem unit meas "root em" and it looks at the browser default font size which usually is 16px.
+2rem = 2 * 16.

 ```css
     line-height: 1.6;